 Discover fishing harbors, meandering rivers, historic pre-Revolutionary sites, and classic New England towns.

 Machias Bay is a place that proudly heralds its deep historical roots.
-At the heart of the region is the town of Machias, which celebrates its role as the site of the Revolutionary War’s first Naval Battle. every June during Margaretta Days.
-Visit Bad Little Falls park and the amazing view of Machias.
+At the heart of the region is the town of Machias, which celebrates its role as the site of the Revolutionary War’s first Naval Battle.
+Every June during Margaretta Days.
+Visit Bad Little Falls Park and the fantastic view of Machias.
 Paddle along the Machias River, the region’s first highway for running timber to coastal schooners.
 Spend the afternoon exploring history at Fort O’Brien State Historic Site in Machiasport.
-Stop at one of many family restaurants scattered across the region that will serve you a slice of “the world’s best” wild blueberry pie
+Stop at one of many family restaurants scattered across the region that will serve you a slice of “the world’s best” wild blueberry pie.

 Coming into the Machias Bay area

 As you arrive in the Machias Bay area traveling along U.S. 1, the first village along the way is Whitneyville.
-Tucked away on the Machias River, it is a pretty village with a red schoolhouse, a white-steepled church, and a historic lumber mill.
-Whitneyville also offers easy access to the 5.5 miles of hiking trails in the Machias River Preserve, part of the Downeast Coastal Conservancy, as well as access to the popular multi-use Down East Sunrise Trail.
+Tucked away on the Machias River is a pretty village with a red schoolhouse, a white-steepled church, and a historic lumber mill.
+Whitneyville also offers easy access to the 5.5 miles of hiking trails in the Machias River Preserve, part of the Downeast Coastal Conservancy, and access to the popular multi-use Down East Sunrise Trail.

 A small town north of Machias, Marshfield boasts a beautiful setting on the Middle River; the town is also home to Auger Hill Farms maple producers and the Maine Natural Sea Salt Company, which offers free tours from May through May October.

 Just up Route 192, Northfield has excellent water resources, including the Machias River, Long Lake, Bog Lake, and Fulton Lake.
 Fishing and boating are lovely ways to enjoy this small, rural community.